amorist/awesome/README.md

 - [dmsurti/AssimpKit](https://github.com/dmsurti/AssimpKit) - A library (macOS, iOS) that converts the files supported by Assimp to Scene Kit scenes.
 - [hanks/HHKBAssistant_for_mac](https://github.com/hanks/HHKBAssistant_for_mac) - A funny helper tool for HHKB professional keyboard on mac.
 Its main job is that it can auto detect the HHKB professional keyboard plugged in and out, and do some actions you want.
 - [weidian-inc/hera](https://github.com/weidian-inc/hera) - A framework for running WeChat applet. （小程序 SDK，小程序转 H5，小程序转安卓、iOS 原生应用、小程序渲染引擎）
-- [tanin47/tip](https://github.com/tanin47/tip) - Programmable tooltip that can be used with any Mac OS app
 - [Cenmrev/V2RayX](https://github.com/Cenmrev/V2RayX) - GUI for v2ray-core on macOS
 - [ios-control/ios-deploy](https://github.com/ios-control/ios-deploy) - Install and debug iPhone apps from the command line, without using Xcode
 - [google/EarlGrey](https://github.com/google/EarlGrey) - :tea: iOS UI Automation Test Framework